jitendrapitchuka/SmartContactManager/README.md

 ### 9. Custom Finder Method: `findByUserAndNameContaining`
 - The `Containing` keyword in this custom finder method performs a "like" search, allowing partial matches for the `name` field in the database.

+### 10 . @JsonIgnore:
+-
+In Spring Boot, @JsonIgnore is an annotation used to ignore a specific field or property during JSON serialization and deserialization.
+This means that when an object is converted to JSON (serialization) or JSON is converted to an object (deserialization), the field marked with @JsonIgnore will be omitted.
+It is often used to hide sensitive information or exclude irrelevant fields.